 - Education (Goals)

 Again, every book should have a clear goal.
-For a novel, it’s the culmination of the plot.
-For a memoir, it’s the revelation of a life.
+For a novel, it’s the culmination of the plot, a memoir, it’s the revelation of a life.

-For a children’s book, that goal is almost always an education in some fashion.
+And for a children’s book, that goal is almost always an education in some fashion.
 Even if your children’s book is focused more on entertaining than educating, layering in education elements will help kids engage with the content.
-And it adds value, something important when it comes to marketing your children’s book.
+And it adds value, something important for marketing your children’s book.

 Most children’s books will lean heavily on illustrations to drive the story, with text accompanying as a supplement.
 Remember too that there almost always wants to be some elements that educate, and the text is a great way to add this content.